Left-on-Read/leftonread/app/README.md

 To give your Terminal full disk access, go to System Preferences > Security and Privacy > Full Disk Access (a folder on the scrollbar) > and select iTerm.

-It is an open issue to prompt you automatically.
-See [#92](https://github.com/Left-on-Read/leftonread/issues/92).

 #### DATABASE MALFORMED — TRIGGER ERROR

-If you see a console error that says the database is malformed, then you need to delete the databases the application reads from (so then it can create them from scratch again)
+If you see a console error that says the database is malformed, then you need to delete the databases the application reads from (so then it can quickly create them from scratch again).

-1. `cd ~/.leftonread`
+1. `cd`
-2. `rm -r AddressBookFolder chat.db chat.db-shm chat.db-wal`
+2. `rm -ir ./leftonread`

+Say yes to the prompt and delete all the files within `./leftonread` including the directory itself.
+The app will simply recreate it.
+You could remove the `-i` flag if you like to live on the edge and trust yourself not to delete your entire system because of a mispelling.

+After deleting, simply refresh the electron app.
+(It should hotreload automatically.)

 #### Cannot yarn start: JavaScript heap out of memory